Florida Sisters Suing Disney After Being Injured On WEDWay Peoplemover

 The Tomorrowland Transit Authority Peoplemover is a leisurely 10-minute ride through the land that gives guests views of all the attractions.
 It even goes inside the iconic Space Mountain for a different look at the thrill ride which speeds around in the dark “night” skies.

-As of this writing, Adelman had not revealed any pre-existing medical conditions that his clients may have had.
+As of this writing, Adelman has not revealed any pre-existing medical conditions that his clients may have had.
 Disney has also not commented in any way regarding the situation or lawsuit as of now and likely won’t issue a public comment until it is resolved.

 For more than 40 years, the Tomorrowland Transit Authority Peoplemover (WEDWay) has taken guests on tours of the futuristic land in Magic Kingdom.
 Walt Disney World knows that the ride could use some updating, but it still never fails to draw a line.
 The Florida sisters, Jackie Hurley and Jamie Gentile, believe they have a case in the injuries they sustained while riding on the attraction in 2015, but they have a pretty lengthy battle ahead of them.